Following the bubble gum pop records of the 1950s and 1960s, the 1970s brought us rock bands that many consider among the most legendary of all time.

 Their first two albums, released in 1968 and 1969, were already stunning successes.
-The third and fourth albums became some of the most successful records in rock history.
+The third and fourth albums, however, became some of the most successful records in rock history.

-The fourth album in particular, featuring hits such as “Black Dog,” “Rock and Roll,” and “Stairway to Heaven,” sold 37 million copies worldwide.
+The fourth album in particular—which is untitled but called Led Zeppelin IV by fans—features hits such as “Black Dog,” “Rock and Roll,” and “Stairway to Heaven” and sold 37 million copies worldwide.
 Of course, we do not have to tell you how influential “Stairway to Heaven” became in rock through the years.

-The band released six total albums in the 70s before disbanding after drummer John Bonham’s death in 1980.
+Led Zeppelin released six total albums in the ’70s before disbanding after drummer John Bonham’s death in 1980.
 Still, their legacy endures.

 2. Pink Floyd